-Though your little bundle of joy taps into your pocket book throughout the year, but during tax time, they can help you put money back into your pockets.
+Your little bundle of joy may tap into your pocket book throughout the year, but at tax time, they can help put some money back into your pockets.

 According to the U.S. Department of Agriculture, it will cost a middle-income family approximately $226,920 to raise a child born in 2010 through age 17.